History of Rob Gronkowski in Timeline

 Rob Gronkowski

-Rob Gronkowski, nicknamed "Gronk," is a retired American football tight end renowned as one of the greatest ever.
-He played 11 NFL seasons, nine with the New England Patriots and two with the Tampa Bay Buccaneers.
-Gronkowski is a four-time Super Bowl champion, five-time Pro Bowl selection, and four-time first-team All-Pro.
-He earned spots on the NFL 2010s All-Decade Team and the NFL 100th Anniversary All-Time Team, solidifying his legacy as a dominant and impactful player.
+Rob Gronkowski, nicknamed "Gronk", is a retired American football tight end renowned as one of the greatest in NFL history.
+He played 11 seasons, nine with the New England Patriots and two with the Tampa Bay Buccaneers.
+Gronkowski is a four-time Super Bowl champion, a five-time Pro Bowl selection, and a four-time first-team All-Pro.
+His accolades also include being named to the NFL 2010s All-Decade Team and the NFL 100th Anniversary All-Time Team, solidifying his legacy as a dominant force in the sport.

-In 1924, Ignatius Gronkowski, Rob's great-grandfather, represented the United States in cycling at the Summer Olympics in Paris.
+In 1924, Ignatius Gronkowski, Rob's great-grandfather, represented the United States in cycling at the Summer Olympics in Paris, France.
+He also held five world records in the sport.

-From 1977 to 1981, Gordon Gronkowski, Rob's father, played college football as a guard for Syracuse University.
+From 1977 to 1981, Gordon Gronkowski, Rob's father, played college football guard for Syracuse University before founding a fitness equipment business.

-From 1977 to 1981, Gordon Gronkowski, Rob's father, played college football as a guard for Syracuse University.
+From 1977 to 1981, Gordon Gronkowski, Rob's father, played college football guard for Syracuse University before founding a fitness equipment business.

 Others born on this day/year

-In 2001, Brandon Manumaleuna held the record for highest drafted tight end out of Arizona.
+In 2001, Brandon Manumaleuna held the record for the highest drafted tight end out of Arizona until Rob Gronkowski broke it in 2010.

 2007: Graduated from Woodland Hills High School

-In 2007, Gronkowski graduated from Woodland Hills High School with a 3.75 GPA and a 1560 SAT score.
+In 2007, Rob Gronkowski graduated from Woodland Hills High School with a 3.75 GPA and a 1560 SAT score.
+He was heavily recruited by multiple universities.

-In 2008, Gronkowski recorded 47 receptions for 672 yards and 10 touchdowns, setting school records for a tight end in single-game, single-season, and career receptions, yards, and touchdowns at Arizona.
+In 2008, Rob Gronkowski recorded 47 receptions for 672 yards and 10 touchdowns after missing the first three games of the season.
+He set school records for a tight end in single-game, single-season, and career receptions, yards, and touchdowns.
+He was named an Associated Press third-team All-American and All-Pac-10 first-team tight end.

-In 2008, Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.
+In 2008, Rob Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.
+This happened during his sophomore year at the University of Arizona.

 2009: Played for the Arizona Wildcats

-From 2007 to 2009, Gronkowski played for the Arizona Wildcats football team under head coach Mike Stoops.
+From 2007 to 2009, Rob Gronkowski played for the Arizona Wildcats football team under head coach Mike Stoops.
+He excelled as a tight end during his time with the team.

 July 25, 2010: Signed with the New England Patriots

-On July 25, 2010, Gronkowski signed a four-year contract with the New England Patriots worth $4.4 million, including a $1.76 million signing bonus.
+On July 25, 2010, Rob Gronkowski signed a four-year, $4.4 million contract with the New England Patriots, including a $1.76 million signing bonus.

 September 26, 2010: Debut of the "Gronk Spike"

-On September 26, 2010, Rob Gronkowski debuted his signature "Gronk Spike" touchdown celebration after scoring his second NFL touchdown.
-This celebration, characterized by a forceful spike of the football, quickly became a fan phenomenon.
+On September 26, 2010, Gronkowski debuted his signature "Gronk Spike" touchdown celebration after scoring his second NFL touchdown.

-In 2010, Gronkowski was named to the NFL All-Rookie Team.
+In 2010, Rob Gronkowski was named to the NFL All-Rookie Team after his successful first season with the New England Patriots.

 2010: Drafted by the New England Patriots

-In 2010, the New England Patriots selected Gronkowski in the second round of the NFL draft with the 42nd pick.
+In 2010, The Patriots selected Gronkowski in the second round of the NFL draft with the 42nd pick after he missed his junior year due to back surgery.
+He became a major contributor to the franchise's dynasty.

-In only eight games, Gronkowski passed his reception and yardage totals from 2010.
+In 2011, after only eight games, Rob Gronkowski had already passed his reception and yardage totals from the 2010 season.

 2011: Pro Bowl Nomination

-In 2011, Gronkowski finished fifth in fan balloting at tight end for the Pro Bowl, and fourth overall among rookies.
+In 2011, Rob Gronkowski was nominated for the Pro Bowl.
+He also finished fifth in fan balloting at tight end and fourth overall among rookies.

-On June 8, 2012, Gronkowski signed a six-year, $54 million contract extension with the Patriots, which was the largest ever for an NFL tight end.
+On June 8, 2012, Rob Gronkowski signed a six-year, $54 million contract extension with the New England Patriots, which was the largest ever for an NFL tight end.

-In 2012, Gronkowski was voted the starting tight end for the AFC at the Pro Bowl and was voted tight end for the AP All-Pro first team.
+In 2012, Rob Gronkowski was voted the starting tight end for the AFC at the Pro Bowl and was also voted the tight end for the AP All-Pro first team.

-In 2012, during an on-air interview with ESPN Deportes after an AFC Championship win, Gronkowski responded in Spanish, "¡Yo soy fiesta!"
-(I am party!) when asked how he would celebrate.
-The clip went viral, and his Gronk Nation, L.L.C. later trademarked the catchphrase.
+In 2012, during an on-air interview with ESPN Deportes after an AFC Championship win, Gronkowski responded in Spanish answering, "¡Yo soy fiesta!" which translates to "I am party!".

 May 20, 2013: Fourth Forearm Surgery

-On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace the hardware implanted during a previous procedure and to perform tissue biopsies.
-Doctors were optimistic that the infection had finally been resolved.
+On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace hardware and perform tissue biopsies.
+Doctors were optimistic that the infection had resolved.

 June 18, 2013: Back Surgery

-On October 20, 2013, Rob Gronkowski was cleared to play against the New York Jets after recovering from back surgery.
-Upon his return, he quickly regained his form, recording three 100-yard receiving games in a six-game stretch.
+On October 20, 2013, Rob Gronkowski was cleared to play against the New York Jets, marking his return after back surgery.
+He subsequently recorded three 100-yard receiving games in a six-game stretch.

 December 8, 2013: Right Knee Injury

-Gronkowski first met his future partner, Camille Kostek, at a Patriots charity event on Thanksgiving in 2013.
+In 2013, Rob Gronkowski and Camille Kostek first met at a Patriots charity event on Thanksgiving.

-In 2013, Gronkowski was ranked 25th by his fellow players on the NFL Top 100 Players.
+In 2013, Rob Gronkowski was ranked 25th by his fellow players on the NFL Top 100 Players after having 790 receiving yards and 11 touchdowns despite missing some playing time in the 2012 season due to injury.

 December 2014: Publication of "A Gronking To Remember"